 - If the database does not contain these objects (typically when you are installing into an empty database), leave the check box enabled.

 When using an existing database, you may also come across the Database Collation dialog.
-The dialog appears if the database collation is different than Latin1_General_CI_AS or SQL_Latin1_General_CP1_CI_AS.
-The dialog allows you to choose if you want to change the collation or leave the original one.
+It is displayed if the database collation is different from SQL_Latin1_General_CP1_CI_AS.
+The dialog lets you choose if you want to change the collation or leave the original one.

 Step 3 - Database Creation Log